kunkun111/TS-DM/README.md

-### The source code of the paper "Time Segmentation-based Learning Under Concept Drift".
+### The source code of the paper "TS-DM: A Time Segmentation-based Data Stream Learning Method for Concept Drift Adaptation".